jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 Here’s the entire implementation up to this point as one file.
 Copy and paste it into a Java environment and execute it.
 If you don’t have Java, try this [Online Java Environment](https://www.programiz.com/java-programming/online-compiler/).
 Play with the implementation.
 Refactor some of the code.

 ## Singleton Implementations
-The following code is a program containing all the Singleton implementation snippets, which appeared in [Singleton Implementation](#singleton-implementation).
+The following code is a program containing all the Singleton implementation snippets, which appeared in [Singleton Implementation](#singleton-implementation) and [First Design Principle](#first-design-principle).

 ```java
 import java.util.*;